adri1Mtl/ready_app/README.md

 Run the test script with "READY_TEST_BASE_URL=http://adri1mtl.pythonanywhere.com python apitest.py" in bash.

 One test will fail because of the header "Content-Type	application/json; charset=UTF-8".
-The test wants "application/json" only.
-I wonder if it is a problem or not since "JSON text shall be encoded in Unicode.
-The default encoding is UTF-8." according to RFC4627 (https://www.ietf.org/rfc/rfc4627.txt).
+The test wants "application/json" only, but the set_header() function in Tornado adds the "charset=UTF-8".
+According to RFC 4627, "JSON text shall be encoded in Unicode.
+The default encoding is UTF-8." (https://www.ietf.org/rfc/rfc4627.txt).

 The other tests should succeed.